 Badgers fight through physical Minnesota State defense with 'garbage goals' in 4-1 win

-Freshman Sophie Shirley scored her 17th goal of the year, moving her into the team lead ahead of senior forward Annie Pankowski.Image By: Cameron Lane-Flehinger
+Freshman Sophie Shirley scored her 19th goal of the year and 35th point, which secured her a piece of the WCHA scoring title.Image By: Cameron Lane-Flehinger

 75 seconds into the game, Sophie Shirley got a step on her defender, turned the corner and crashed the net with the puck on her stick.
 The freshman forward crashed into Minnesota State goalie Abigail Levy and though the initial shot didn’t go, a second attempt forced it across the goal line.